 - Reduce self-employment tax.
 Done temporarily as part of the 2010 tax cuts.

 - Implement a cap-and-trade program.
-It would reduce carbon emissions by 80 percent below 1990 levels by 2050.
-Obama talked about it in his 2013 SOTU, but Congress didn't pass it.
+By 2050, it would reduce carbon emissions by 80 percent, a volume below 1990 levels.
+Obama talked about it in his 2013 State of the Union address, but Congress didn't pass it.

 - Invest $150 billion over 10 years to deploy clean technologies.
 The American Recovery and Reinvestment Act invested $17 billion in renewable energy tax cuts.
-The Department of Energy's strategy for FY 2014 was to double renewable energy production by 2020.
+The Department of Energy's strategy for Fiscal Year 2014 was to double renewable energy production by 2020.